The Bermuda Monarch Conservancy (BMC) is a non-profit organization dedicated to the conservation of Bermuda's monarch butterfly

 of the aurora variety, the groves, the National Trust award, all of this

 taken together seems to have driven the results.
-Clearly, we also rode the wave of increased

 awareness of, and conservation efforts for the monarch butterfly

 and its migration in North America and Mexico - the right place at the right time.
-Finally, a few words on the people who

-Wonderful! - Dr. Charlotte Andrews
+- Dr. Charlotte Andrews now heads

-now heads the St. George's Foundation
+the St. George's Foundation - quite

-- quite a task for this UNESCO World Heritage site.
+a task for this UNESCO World Heritage site.

-entering a prestigious East Coast university in the fall - I'd like
+East Coast university in the fall - I'd like to believe that BMC gave her a subliminal love for

-to believe that BMC gave her a subliminal love for all things beautiful and meaningful and green; Lori has
+all things beautiful and meaningful and green; Lori has developed a fantastic green thumb; and

-developed a fantastic green thumb; and we'll have the shovel ready for Dan at year-end to trade for his tennis racket...
+we'll have the shovel ready for Dan at year-end to trade for his tennis racket...

-And last but not least, thank you to the XL
+And last but not least, thank

 Cecile ***********